masontwilliams/clientdeliverycreatives/README.md

 # clientdeliverycreatives
-A website hosting photos for my company's Virtual AI Art Gallery
+A website hosting photos in a Virtual Art Gallery